 - Ÿ insurance companies;

 - Ÿ tax-exempt organizations;

 - Ÿ financial institutions;

 - Ÿ brokers or dealers in securities;

 - Ÿ regulated investment companies;

 - Ÿ pension plans;

 - Ÿ controlled foreign corporations;

 - Ÿ passive foreign investment companies;

-- Ÿ owners that hold our common stock as part of a straddle, hedge, conversion transaction, synthetic security or other integrated investment;
+- Ϋ́ owners that hold our common stock as part of a straddle, hedge, conversion transaction, synthetic security or other integrated investment;

-- Ÿ certain U.S. expatriates; - Ÿ persons who have elected to mark securities to market; - Ÿ persons subject to the unearned income Medicare contribution tax; - Ÿ persons subject to the alternative minimum tax; or - \ddot{Y} persons that acquire our common stock as compensation for services.
+- Ÿ certain U.S. expatriates; - Ÿ persons who have elected to mark securities to market; - Ÿ persons subject to the unearned income Medicare contribution tax; - Ÿ persons subject to the alternative minimum tax; or - $\ddot{\mathrm{Y}}\,$ persons that acquire our common stock as compensation for services.

 In addition, this discussion does not address the tax treatment of partnerships (including any entity or arrangement treated as a partnership for U.S. federal income tax purposes) or other entities that are transparent for U.S. federal income tax purposes or persons who hold their common stock through partnerships or other entities that are transparent for U.S. federal income tax purposes.
-In the case of a holder that is classified as a partnership for U.S. federal income tax purposes, the tax treatment of a person treated as a partner in such partnership for U.S. federal income tax purposes generally will depend on the status of the partner and the activities of the partner and the partnership.
+In the case of a holder that is classified as a partnership for U.S. federal income tax purposes, the tax treatment of a person treated as a partner in such partnership for U.S. federal income tax purposes, the tax treatment of a person treated as a partner in such partnership for U.S. federal income tax purposes generally will depend on the status of the partner and the activities of the partner and the partnership.
 A person treated as a partner in a partnership or who holds their stock through another transparent entity should consult his, her or its own tax advisor regarding the tax consequences of the ownership and disposition of our common stock through a partnership or other transparent entity, as applicable.